 Primary data source

-For each chain on this site, we issue a search query against the FDC Branded Foods endpoint by brand name, deduplicate results by FDC ID, and filter out non-menu items (industrial bulk ingredients, raw mixes, syrups packaged in commercial gallon sizes that no diner would order).
+For each chain on this site, we query the Open Food Facts database by brand name, deduplicate results by product identifier, and filter out non-menu items (industrial bulk ingredients, raw mixes, syrups packaged in commercial gallon sizes that no diner would order).
 The remaining items are normalized into a common schema and written into per-item HTML pages at build time.

 Per-serving figures